 To celebrate the opening of our new Cheltenham student accommodation, Shaftesbury Hall (part of Collegiate’s UNIVERSE.CITY collection), we’ve put together some fun facts about this beautiful city.
 If you happen to be studying at the University of Gloucestershire this coming academic year, check out all the things you can look forward to when you arrive in Cheltenham.

-Cheltenham is home to the world-famous Cheltenham Festival, a meeting in the National Hunt calendar that is second only to the Grand National in terms of prize money won.
+It might be hard to believe but from our Gloucester university accommodation, you’re just a 25-minute walk from the world-famous Cheltenham Festival, a meeting in the National Hunt calendar that is second only to the Grand National in terms of prize money won.
 A four-day event, the festival is host to roughly 65,000 attendees each day.
 It’s so popular that the flight company Ryanair puts out 30 extra flights from Dublin to the UK to keep up with demand!
 The festival is a historical tradition in the UK, and has been running since 1860.
 The event sees celebrities and royal family members dress in their finest to see some of the best ranking British and Irish horses race – but it’s not exclusive!
 Tickets to the enclosures start at just £25.00, so why not make a day of it with your friends?
 If horse racing’s not your thing, Cheltenham is also home to several rugby league and union clubs, and is a short journey from Gloucester, whose rugby union club is one of the most prestigious in England.

 As well as these, Cheltenham is also host to one of the largest croquet clubs in the UK!
 It’s not a sport for everyone, but who knows – you might just find your new favourite hobby…